jic-dtool/dserver-retrieve-plugin-mongo/README.rst

 Retrieve plugin for dtool-lookup-server using mongodb

-To install the dtool-lookup-server-retrieve-mongo-plugin package.
+To install the dtool-lookup-server-retrieve-plugin-mongo package.

 .. code-block:: bash

-    cd dtool-lookup-server-retrieve-mongo-plugin
+    cd dtool-lookup-server-retrieve-plugin-mongo
     python setup.py install